 Currently in the UK, 90% of people whose unborn child is diagnosed with Down syndrome decide to abort.
-Furthermore, no-one believes that the introduction of non-invasive prenatal testing (NIPT) could lead to a further increase in the abortion rate.
-NIPT, which detects genetic anomalies through a blood test, has been suspended by the NHS but is still available privately.
-Four women decided to share how the arrival of their Down syndrome child was a source of joy.
+Furthermore, no one believes that the introduction of non-invasive prenatal testing (NIPT) could lead to a further increase in the abortion rate.
+NIPT, which detects genetic anomalies through a blood test, has been suspended by the NHS, but is still available privately.
+Four women decided to share how the arrival of their children with Down syndrome was a source of joy.

 Sophie’s mother, Cassy, says she found out that Sophie had Down syndrome when her daughter was born in July 2015: “I was glad I didn’t know during the pregnancy because I would have wasted time worrying about pointless things.
 It didn’t have a devastating impact.
 It just came as a surprise. […] My fears soon disappeared because it’s easy to love Sophie.
 She showed us how—we learned everything we needed to know.
 She was happy, relaxed, engaging and beautiful”.
 She adds that: “I believe in the ability of children to teach us precious lessons about life, love, diversity and difference “.